hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_postgresql.html.markdown

 * `location` - (Required) The location of the source database.
 Changing this forces a new Backup Instance PostgreSQL to be created.

-* `vault_id` - (Required) The id of the Backup Vault where the Backup Instance PostgreSQL should exist..
+* `vault_id` - (Required) The ID of the Backup Vault within which the PostgreSQL Backup Instance should exist.
 Changing this forces a new Backup Instance PostgreSQL to be created.

 * `database_id` - (Required) The ID of the source database.
 Changing this forces a new Backup Instance PostgreSQL to be created.